-While we cannot speak for the entire chlorella industry, the ENERGYbits chlorella growing method is all natural and organic.
+While we cannot speak for the entire chlorella industry, the ENERGYbits chlorella growing method is all-natural.
 We use no artificial chemicals or pesticides.
 We grow the chlorella in pristine, freshwater tanks, harvest it, dry it, and press it into tablets.
 Our chlorella is tested three times for purity (and is consistently 100% pure) before you receive it.
-That means all you are getting is pure, organic chlorella, just as nature intended!
+That means all you are getting is pure chlorella, just as nature intended!

 Chlorella must go through a longer process to maximize its nutrition than other crops.
 This leaves more room for error as a grower and for that reason, it is crucial to select a chlorella product that is grown the right way.